We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 Concentrate Options for Carts & Pens

-The oil inside your dap pen cart is where the magic really happens.
-Think of it like choosing between different coffee roasts – they’re all coffee, but the experience varies dramatically.
-Here’s what you might find in our carefully curated selection:
+The oil inside your cart are different coffee roasts – they’re all coffee, but the experience varies dramatically.

 Distillate is the heavy hitter of the concentrate world.
 At 80-90% THC, it’s refined to remove almost everything except cannabinoids, resulting in a clear or light amber oil that delivers consistent, predictable effects.
 The flavor is minimal unless terpenes are added back in, making it perfect for those who prioritize potency and smoothness over complex flavor profiles.